''"I just got such a thrill out of it because it's always been my fantasy to go camping

 Also known as a "ménage-à-trois

-) involves two people.
+The most common forms of sex involve two people.
 Supposedly it feels pretty good.
 So what's the most obvious way to take this steamy

 dynamic and ramp it Up to Eleven

 ?
 Add another person.
 Preferably a sexy one.

 This trope is most commonly used as a form of basic Fanservice

 reasons, the third person in this scenario is usually a woman, and the important in-focus character is usually a man.
 Who these women are or why they're willing to get into a threesome is rarely considered important information.
 Oftentimes, both women won't even have Nominal Importance

 , and will exist entirely to show off how manly the guy is for having a threesome.
 This aspect of the trope is shown in one recurring aspect of the sex act — it will sometimes start out with the two women making out for an extended period of time before eventually "inviting" the man to join in, conveniently shortly before we Fade to Black

 .
 Naturally, this form is very common in pornography.

 As a narrative tool, most dramatic tension is built in the lead-up to the act, with characters discussing how or why they want to do it.
 It can also be used to develop sexual tension during the act by having the male character do it with his girlfriend and a third party, only to discover he kind of likes the third party more

 .
 Some audience members will be annoyed that his getting too much sex is supposed to count as a "problem".
 One common variation that turns the trope into a joke involves a man's girlfriend suggesting to him that they do a three-way, and he quickly and eagerly accepts, only to discover at the last minute that the third party is a dude.
 This puts him in the hilarious